Annie-Advisor/Annie-UI-CE/README.md

 The Annie source code consists of two repositories:

-- [Annie UI](https://github.com/Annie-Advisor/Annie-API-CE): Frontend of the service consisting of two web applications, one for managing the system (Annie Admin) and one for support professionals to receive students' support requests (Annie App).
+[Annie UI](https://github.com/Annie-Advisor/Annie-API-CE) consists of two React web applications, one for managing the system (Annie Admin) and one for support professionals to receive students' support requests (Annie App).

-- [Annie API](https://github.com/Annie-Advisor/Annie-API-CE): Backend of the service, consisting of database (Annie DB) and an application programming interface (Annie API).
+[Annie API](https://github.com/Annie-Advisor/Annie-API-CE) is the backend of Annie, consisting of database (Annie DB) and an application programming interface (Annie API).

 Please note that full deployment of the Annie chatbot requires also external components, such as an SMS gateway.
 [Contact the development team for more details](https://www.annieadvisor.com/en/contact-us)